Why Choose Us

 - All level III and IV NICUs in our region refer babies to Seattle Children’s NICU for the specialized care that only we provide.
 Our region includes Washington, Alaska, Montana and Idaho (WAMI).

-- If a problem is found during pregnancy, our Prenatal Diagnosis and Treatment team can give you vital information about your baby and monitor their condition.
+- If a problem is found during pregnancy, our Fetal Care and Treatment Center team can give you vital information about your baby and monitor their condition.
 We coordinate with your birth hospital to plan for a safe delivery.
 We prepare for the special care your baby will need at birth and beyond.

 - Seattle Children’s newborn specialists also provide care at 7 other NICUs and nurseries in our region.
 If your baby does not need the special services we provide, they can stay closer to home while receiving outstanding care.